ArdanaLabs/ardana-dollar/utxo-design/admin-sm.md

   }
 ```

-- There must be a `treasuryState :: TreasuryState` certified with
+- There must be a `treasuryState :: TreasuryState` with a corresponding certification
-  a token with the name `treasuryStateHash`.
+  token for `treasuryStateToken` with the name `treasuryStateHash`.
 - `ivTo (txInfoValidRange _) < treasuryState.certTokenExpiration + treasuryState.timestamp`.
 - `treasuryState.ownerAuthToken` must be minted or burned.
 - `timestamp ≡ ivFrom $ txInfoValidRange _`